Length minimizing paths in the Hamiltonian diffeomorphism group: Introduction

 \section{Introduction}

-The purpose of this article is twofold.
-We show that certain cap moduli spaces entering in the Floer theory of Lagrangian submanifolds are non-empty, a chain level result in the subject.
-The method of proof follows Chekanov's version \cite{chekanov:li98} of the Floer continuation argument and a generalized definition of chain homotopy, $\lambda-$homotopy.
-The second goal is to show that under the Hofer and spectral norms the Hamiltonian group of a closed symplectic manifold exhibits a local flatness property.
-This was first observed for the group of Hamiltonian diffeomorphisms of $\R^{2n}$ for the Hofer norm by Bialy-Polterovich \cite{bialy:go94}.
-The neighborhood of the identity we construct is likely larger than has been constructed in the literature, notably by McDuff \cite{mcduff:gv02} for the the Hofer norm and Y.-G. Oh \cite{oh:si05} for both the Hofer and spectral norms.
-It is defined as follows.
+First, we prove a chain level result in the Floer theory of Lagrangian intersections, Theorem \ref{thm:A}, that relates the local Floer cap product to the so-called thin part of the Floer cap product.
+The proof relies upon Chekanov's version \cite{chekanov:li98} of the Floer continuation argument and a generalized definition of chain homotopy, called a $\lambda-$homotopy.
+Together with an algebraic result, Proposition \ref{prop:A}, this provides the existence of a certain pseudo-holomorphic curve with prescribed asymptotics.
+See Proposition \ref{prop:local_curve}.
+The existence of this curve yields numerical identities among certain non-degenerate Hamiltonian diffeomorphisms.
+See Theorem \ref{thm:B}.
+Consequently we achieve the main goal of the article, namely that the Hamiltonian group of any closed symplectic manifold exhibits a local flatness property under the Hofer and spectral norms.
+See Corollary C and Corollary D. Under the Hofer norm Bialy and Polterovich \cite{bialy:go94} observe this for a neighborhood of the identity of $C^1-$small Hamiltonians in the group of compactly supported Hamiltonian diffeomorphisms of $\R^{2n}$.
+Lalonde and McDuff \cite{lalonde:hl95} and McDuff \cite{mcduff:gv02} also obtain the $C^1-$small flatness on an arbitrary symplectic manifold $\mo$ under the Hofer norm.
+Recently Y.-G. Oh \cite{oh:si05} proves the $C^1-$small flatness for the Hofer and spectral norms.

-Let $(M,\omega)$ be a closed symplectic manifold of dimension $2n$.
-Following Oh \cite{oh:si05} a diffeomorphism $\phi$ is \textit{engulfable} if it is $C^0-$small in the sense that its graph is contained in a Darboux-Weinstein neighborhood of the diagonal and its image under the Darboux chart $\Phi$ within the cotangent bundle is the graph of an exact one-form, $d\Sp$, $\Sp$ being the (autonomous) generating function for $\phi.$ Any $C^1-$small diffeomorphism is engulfable.
-Let $H^\phi$ denote the Hamiltonian function with the property that